dot-env-it/laravel-api-integrator/README.md

 # Laravel API Integrator

 Package to simplify third-party api integrations.
 Make API calls like they are part of your code with this package.
 No need to remember base url or path of any API.
-For instance to make post api call to `https://example.com/users`, Just call it like `Integration::for('example')->postUsers(['name' => 'John Doe'])->json();`
+Just call it like `Integration::for('api-provider')->getSomethingCool()->json();`

 ## Become a sponsor